-US Visitor Visa Discussion And Our Services
+Our US Visitor Visa Legal Services

 For a consultation fee of $40 per 20 minutes, I can answer your specific US visitor visa (B1/B2) questions.
 And for a usual flat attorney fee of $295.00, I assist clients with the US visitor visa B1/B2 application process, including answer client questions about the application forms, explaining helpful documentation requirements to establish “home ties”, providing counseling and drafting assistance with “invite” letters, and offering any other counseling that the client may require about this process.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
+For international clients, I can offer consults and US Visitor Visa legal services via e-mail, Skype messenger, and telephonically.

 What is a US Visitor (B1/B2) Visa?